Murray Ridge Ski Area

-Murray Ridge Ski Area, also known as Murray Ridge Ski Hill, is a small ski resort located near Fort St. James, British Columbia, Canada.
+Murray Ridge Ski Area, also known as Murray Ridge Ski Hill, is a small ski resort located on unceded Nak'azdli territory near the town of Fort St. James, British Columbia, Canada.
 The area has been in operation since the 1976-77 ski season and is managed by the Fort St. James Ski Club.
-The facilities include a 557 m² (6,000 sq. ft) day lodge.
+The facilities include a 557 m2 day lodge.
 The area's T-Bar is reputed to be the longest in the world.
 Development of the area, which began with only two rope-tows, was assisted by Al Raine.

-Base elevation is 700 m (2,299 ft) with a summit elevation of 1231 m (4,038 ft), yielding a vertical drop of 530 m (1,739 ft).
-There are 22 runs and an average annual snowfall of 300 cm (118 in).
+Base elevation is 700 m with a summit elevation of 1231 m, yielding a vertical drop of 530 m.
+There are 22 runs and an average annual snowfall of 300 cm.
 20 km of cross-country trails are adjacent to the ski hill.